immersive-arts/Blimpy/robots/wheely/readme.md

 - Charger: [swaytronic](https://www.swaytronic.ch/Ladegeraete/Ladegeraete-12V-DC/up100ac-plus.html) (70 CHF with a lead time of about 2 days)
 - Connector: [swaytronic](https://www.swaytronic.ch/LiPo---Zubehoer/LiPo-Stecksysteme---Zubehoer/lipo-stecksystem-new-dean-t-plug-mit-schutzkappe.html) (15 CHF with a lead time of about 2 days)

 ***IMPORTANT: You will need to have 4 identical mecanum wheels.
 The above linked aliexpress robot contains 2 right and 2 left handed wheels.
-For this instructions you should use 4 right handed wheels.
-Left handed would work, but the move axis will be orientated differently.***
+Both left handed and right will work, but the move axis will be orientated differently (see further down).***

 Alternative places to order spare parts:
 - righthanded mecanum wheels: [bastelgarage](https://www.bastelgarage.ch/rechtsdrehendes-80mm-mecanum-omni-wheel-rad) (10 CHF with a lead time of about 2 days)
+- lefthanded mecanum wheels: [bastelgarage](https://www.bastelgarage.ch/linksdrehendes-80mm-mecanum-omni-wheel-rad?search=mecanum) (10 CHF with a lead time of about 2 days)

 ## 3. Frame